Can You Submit Different Common App Essays to Different Schools

 Can you submit different common app essays to different schools?
 Students will occasionally inquire as to whether or not they are permitted to send in distinct iterations of their Common App essay to each individual school.

-The Common App is adaptable, as was previously stated by us.
-Therefore, the answer to your question is that you can absolutely change the essay, submit it to a school, and then change it again before submitting it again.
+The Common App is adaptable.
+Therefore, the answer to the question is that you can absolutely change the essay, submit it to a school, and then change it again before submitting it again.
 But on what planet would you even consider doing that?

+However, aside from doing your best work, you should too always check for errors in spelling and grammar.
 Have faith that you have put in the necessary effort, that your writing will stand out, and that the right school will recognize you for who you are and genuinely want you to be a part of their community just as much as you want to attend that school.
-You are equals.

 What exactly is the Common App?